vclfiddle/vclfiddle/examples/01 Override Cache-Control response headers.md

 The image served by this URL is accompanied by the following response header:

-`Cache-Control: public, max-age=0`
+`Cache-Control: no-store`

-The `max-age=0` component prevents the image, which is expected to change infrequently, from being cached by Varnish or by browsers.
+The `no-store` value prevents this image, which is expected to change infrequently, from being cached by Varnish or by browsers.

 You can see this problem demonstrated as cache misses by this Fiddle: